 Image Relay’s PIM software is part of their Marketing Delivery platform which is separate from their DAM offering.
 Whilst PIM is a fantastic feature for big brands, it’s unclear how much extra you’ll need to pay on top of the standard digital asset management platform.

 - Creating marketing templates: Image Relay has a simple, built-in templating feature for you to create marketing collateral— ideal for sharing with partners and retailers.
 You can select from a series of document sizes and create content like posters, leaflets and website banners.
 We’ll be honest, Dash doesn't offer this feature.
 But Image Relay's templating tool is pretty limited and there’s not a lot of room for creativity and creative control.
-You and your team will probably want to continue using tools like Canva or Figma for content creation.
+You and your team will probably want to continue using tools like Canva for content creation.

 - Serves lots of industries: Whilst Image Relay puts ecommerce brands front and centre, they also serve a host of other industries.
 These include Industrial Supplies and Machinery, Manufacturing, Tourism and Hospitality.
 Dash also has clients in these industries but builds features and integrations with ecommerce in mind.
 Vendors who try and build features for every industry will most likely charge you more—which isn’t fair if you’re only after a few specific features for your brand.